romses/Datenzwerg/docs/how_to_build.en.md

 Then, navigate to the `firmware` directory.
 Copy `secrets-template.yaml` to `secrets.yaml` and fill in your WiFi and InfluxDB2 credentials.
 Then run

 ```
-esphome -s name <gnome> run datenzwerg.yaml
+esphome -s name <gnome> -s eco2_baseline <eco2 baseline> -s tvoc_baseline <tvoc baseline> run datenzwerg.yaml
 ```

-to compile and flash the firmware for your Datenzwerg named `<gnome>` (e.g. if you want to flash the firmware for the gnome named `zwerg`, run `esphome -s name zwerg run datenzwerg.yaml`).
+to compile and flash the firmware for your Datenzwerg named `<gnome>` with the eCO2 baseline `<eco2 baseline>` and the TVOC baseline value `<tvoc baseline>`.

+E.g. if you want to flash the firmware for the gnome named `zwerg` with eCO2 baseline `0x7F10` and TVOC baseline `0x88B4`, run `esphome -s name zwerg -s eco2_baseline 0x7F10 -s tvoc_baseline 0x88B4 run datenzwerg.yaml`).
+If you don't yet have a baseline value, you can use `0x0000`.

 Plug the D1 mini back into the mainboard and reconnect the power.
 It should connect to your WiFi and start sending data to the configured InfluxDB.